Stop Blaming Others for Why You're Not Doing What You Want

 - "I could ask my boss for.....
 He's a bit gruff, and asking for what I want isn't something I do regularly, so I feel hesitant.
 However, I could do it.
 In fact, I could do it on Wednesday when we're....."

 - "Having small kids makes some types of trips harder, but there's no reason we couldn't go to Italy or England for a couple of weeks.
 Those are countries with healthcare available if anything happened, and if I booked red eyes, the kids would probably sleep on the flight."

 - "I can't achieve a perfectly tidy house without buy-in from my spouse, but there are improvements I can make."

-"Realistically there's nothing to stop me trying a new restaurant I'm interested in.
-My spouse might make a comment (or might not) but s/he isn't actually stopping me."
+"Realistically there's nothing to stop me from trying a new restaurant I'm interested in.
+My spouse might make a comment (or might not), but s/he isn't actually stopping me."

 "It's hard not to fall into social comparison with other parents, but I'm not a sheep.
 I can think independently and experiment with different types of behaviors."

 "Our financial security and stress is so much more important than keeping up with the Joneses.
 I can be upfront about wanting to stick to cheaper options for playdates and gifts.
 There's no shame in that."

 "I would prefer to have a role model to guide me and help me feel more confident, but if I get involved in local politics, I'm likely to meet role models that way.
 I can use publicly available information to get started.
 I'm good at researching and following instructions."